moehoshio/NekoLauncher/readme.md

 Our main program also uses cross-platform methods, making it supported on most platforms.
 In other words, if you change the GUI version or framework, it might support other platforms as well, more or less.
+You can also forgo the GUI; its core should still run properly.

 ## Build